 Protection clauses were approved at a meeting of the Board of Directors held on 23 March 2022 for 6 members of the Management Committee.
-For 1 member of the Management Committee, this was approved on 22 July 2021 by the CEO of Aurea Ibérica Promoción, S.L.U.
 Finally, for another member of the Management Committee, this was approved on 29 November 2022 by the CEO.